Abgar V: Letter of Abgar to Jesus

 Jesus gave the messenger the reply to return to Abgar:

 Blessed are you who hast believed in me without having seen me.
 For it is written concerning me, that they who have seen me will not believe in me, and that they who have not seen me will believe and be saved.
 But in regard to what you have written me, that I should come to you, it is necessary for me to fulfill all things here for which I have been sent, and after I have fulfilled them, thus to be taken up again to him that sent me.
 But after I have been taken up, I will send to you one of my disciples, that he may heal your disease and give life to you and yours.

 Egeria wrote of the letter in her account of her pilgrimage in Edessa.
-She read the letter during her stay around 384, and remarked that the copy in Edessa was "fuller" than the copies in her home (which was likely France).
+She read the letter during her stay around 384, and remarked that the copy in Edessa was "fuller" than the copies in her home (which was likely Gaul).

 In addition to the importance it attained in the apocryphal cycle, the correspondence of King Abgar also gained a place in liturgy for some time.
 The Syriac liturgies commemorate the correspondence of Abgar during Lent.
 The Celtic liturgy appears to have attached importance to it; the Liber Hymnorum, a manuscript preserved at Trinity College, Dublin (E. 4, 2), gives two collects on the lines of the letter to Abgar.
 It is even possible that this letter, followed by various prayers, may have formed a minor liturgical office in some Catholic churches.

 This event has played an important part in the self-definition of several Eastern churches.
 Abgar is counted as saint, with feasts on 11 May and 28 October in the Eastern Orthodox Church, Thursday of the Third Week of Lent (Mid-Lent) in the Syriac Orthodox Church, and daily in the Mass of the Armenian Apostolic Church.